librenms/librenms/doc/Extensions/Authentication.md

 ## Radius Authentication

-Please note that a mysql user is created for each user the logs in uccessfully.
+Please note that a mysql user is created for each user the logs in successfully.
 User level 1 is assigned by default to those accounts unless radius sends a reply attribute with the correct userlevel.

 You can change the default userlevel by setting